Encyclopedia Sabrina (Norma Ann Sykes)

 “I didn’t want to embarrass her by saying, ‘Horrible.
 Awful.
 Can’t stand it.
 Go home!”‘ he explained.
 So instead, he went upstairs, the actor said, and Rae threw herself to the floor, smashed furniture, and butted her head against the fireplace.
 “She appeared to be on some kind of pills,” Cochran said, adding that when her father arrived to pick Rae up, his first words were, “She’s been on those pills again.”
 Just five days after the news broke, Cochran was cleared of all charges. ln fact, officials declared that the actor may have done [Rae] a great service, by tying her up.”

-Cochran and his “crew” set sail on June 5, 1965.
-It would be his last adventure.
+Cochran and his crew set sail on 3 June 5, 1965.
 Three weeks later, on June 26, 1965, the actor’s 40-foot schooner was towed into the Guatemala port of Champerico.
 On board were the three women – and the dead body of Steve Cochran.
 Officials later determined that the 49-year-old actor had fallen ill from a paralyzing lung ailment during the voyage and died 10 days after departing from Acapulco.
 For nearly two weeks, the women drifted helplessly in the schooner before being rescued in Guatemala.

 This article is a version of the chapter on Steve Cochran that appears in the book, Bad Boys: The Actors of Film Noir.